liangjiali0304/liangjiali0304.github.io/research/index.md

 “the Formation of the Outer Solar System: an Icy Legacy” **(FOSSIL) is**

-- An ASIAA proposed survey to use Subaru telescope in Hawaii (image on the right)
+- An ASIAA proposed survey to use Subaru telescope in Hawaii (telescope picture on the right)
 - Study TNOs close to ecliptic plane
 - Study different sub groups of TNO